-- m) transport specimens following safety regulations, predetermined criteria, and standard protocol; - n) Explain quality assurance and quality control in phlebotomy; - o) Communicate professionally (verbally and nonverbally) in the workplace; - Perform waived and POCT procedures as established using standard protocol and predetermined criteria for testing and quality assurance. - 5.
-To carry out the education of each student in a manner that encourages further education, participation in community service, and participation in professional organizations. - 6.
-To maintain accreditation of the program through the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS). - 7.
-To produce graduates eligible to take and pass a nationally recognized certification examination upon completion of the program, and encourage all students to take the examination. - 8.
-To maintain high academic and professional standards for the program and students. - 9.
+- 1. To provide students both academic instruction and professional training in the field of phlebotomy to meet employment needs of Weatherford and surrounding communities. - 2.
+Provide a climate conducive to stimulating interest in PBT education and participating in professional organizations, and encouraging awareness in changing trends in medical laboratory science. - 3.
+Produce graduates who meet entry level competency in the profession. - 4.
+To produce skilled clinical phlebotomists who meet NAACLS, (National Accrediting Agency for Clinical Laboratory Sciences), Entry Level Competencies. - 5.
+To maintain accreditation of the program through NAACLS. - 6.
+To produce graduates eligible to take and pass a nationally recognized certification examination upon completion of the program, and encourage all students to take the examination. - 7.
+To maintain high academic and professional standards for the program and students. - 8.
 To assist graduates in gaining employment and to service the needs of regional employers seeking qualified phlebotomists for hire.